Scarlet Finale! (Demo)

 “There’s a motorcycle parked outside, use that and get the hell out of here.”

 “But-!”
-The old man was truly conflicted.
+The old man was genuinely conflicted.
 He was scared, but he didn’t want to abandon his precious restaurant.

 “Get out of here before I get rid of you myself.”